Balancing interests in

 4 - Asset protection and distribution:

 Consider the fair distribution of various assets, such as bank accounts, real estate, and other investments.
-An experienced estate planning attorney can help devise strategies to protect assets and ensure equitable distribution.
+An experienced estate planning attorney can help devise strategies and bespoke estate planning ideas to protect assets and ensure equitable distribution.

 5 - Inheritance tax and estate taxes: